Contesting a Will

 The testamentary capacity that is required to execute a will requires that a person knows the natural objects of his or her bounty and the nature and extent of his or her property.
 In other words, who would naturally take from them and mostly the property and assets including real estate that the person owns.
 It is generally required that the Testator is able to make a rational plan for disposing of that property, keeping in mind the extent of their property and the objects of their bounty.
 Which in essence is saying that they realize what property they have and who would normally take that property from them and they can make a rational plan to dispose of that property.

 Another reason for contesting a will is where there is undue influence.
-Undue influence, in general, is a situation where persons that have the opportunity and ability to exert influence on a person; that person is susceptible to influence others; and it results in that person executing a will due to that influence.
-Usually, there needs to be a showing that the person used their position to exert influence upon the person that prepared the will and that their influence changed that persons distribution plan as a result of that influence.
+Undue influence, in general, is a situation where persons that have the opportunity and ability to exert influence on a person; that person is susceptible to influence others, and it results in that person executing a will due to that influence.
+Usually, there needs to be a showing that the person used their position to exert influence upon the person that prepared the will and that their influence changed the distribution plan as a result of that influence.

 Use of Force or Duress